-- Debris and loose material will not be placed in an area where winds could blow materials into or off any elevated platforms - Mud and dirt tracked onto public streets or alleyways will be removed continuously during the workday - Access walkways, roadways, and fire lanes will not be blocked with material, tools, ladders, scaffolds, welding, leads, air hose, or electrical cords
+- Debris and loose material may not be placed in an area where winds could blow materials into or off any elevated platforms. - Mud and dirt tracked onto public streets or alleyways shall be removed continuously during the workday. - Access walkways, roadways, and fire lanes may not be blocked with material, tools, ladders, scaffolds, welding leads, air hoses, or electrical cords. - Electrical extension cords, light stringers, air hoses, and welding leads shall be buried, controlled, or elevated above walkways a minimum of seven feet or bridged with the area marked with signage. - Welding rods, nuts, bolts, and washers shall be kept in proper containers. - Shackles, slings, chokers, ladders, and safety equipment shall be removed from the work area when not in use and stored properly.

-- Electrical extension cords, light stringers, air hoses, and welding leads will be buried, controlled, elevated above walkways a minimum of seven feet or bridged with the area marked with signage - Welding rods, nuts, bolts, and washers will be kept in proper containers - Shackles, slings, chokers, ladders, and safety equipment will be removed from the work area when not in use and stored properly - · Trash containers will be placed at appropriate locations, recycling bins are also encouraged - All nails will be removed from scrap and lumber or bent over flat to the surface - Rubbish, trash, and debris will be removed from the work area daily - Once concrete is poured, work areas will be broom swept at the end of each shift - Where drinking water is dispensed, an adequate trash container will be located for disposal of drinking cups
+- Trash containers shall be placed at appropriate locations; recycling bins are also encouraged. - All nails shall be removed from scrap and lumber or bent over flat to the surface. - Rubbish, trash, and debris shall be removed from the work area daily. - Once concrete is poured, work areas shall be broom swept at the end of each shift. - Where drinking water is dispensed, an adequate trash container shall be located for disposal of drinking cups.